h4ndzdatm0ld/nornir_netconf/docs/additional/rpc.md

 - ok
 - rpc

-The `Error/Errors` are only present in the Nokia SROS devices (as far as I am concerned).
+The `Error/Errors` are present in some payloads

 The `ok` response is determined based on the result from an RPC response after being evaluated.

-The `rpc` is the literall RPC Object.
+The `rpc` is the literal RPC Object.
 Sometimes, the __str__ implementation returns back a string output of the XML response.
 However, in the case of an SROS device response, the `rpc` key is an NCElement, which can be accessed directly.
 Same goes for other RPC objects, they may display the string output but within the `Result` object in a task, you are able to access the `rpc` attributes.

 Lets compare the attributes from an SROS device and a Cisco IOSXR device.
 The following shows the attributes and the `Result` object.